 2012 Saskatchewan Whooping Cranes (pdf)

 We stay in just one location, Saskatoon, for our four nights, which is very convenient.
-We take day trips to Last Mountain Lake, Lake Diefenbaker and Gardiner Dam, and the prairies in between the lakes.
+During our Saskatchewan Whooping Cranes birding tour, we take day trips to Last Mountain Lake, Lake Diefenbaker and Gardiner Dam, and the prairies in between the lakes.
 We do not start particularly early, as sunrise at this latitude in October is quite late.
 Most days will begin with breakfast at about 7:00 a.m., and then we leave for the day with a packed lunch, returning in the late afternoon to our accommodation, although this will vary according to the day’s activities.
 Driving will be in moderate amounts, and we walk some side roads; however, most birding will be done from the vehicle.
 We could have cold windy days with snow, and we could have fairly warm days with sunshine.
 Please dress warmly; bring layers, which can be added or removed as circumstances dictate.
 Bring warm headgear, scarves and gloves.
 Have footwear that is both warm and waterproof.
 We will not be on extended walks unless the weather is sunny and calm.
 Bring lots of film - photographic opportunities could be excellent.
 Do not bring mosquito repellent - there won’t be any mosquitoes!
 Each evening, the list of birds and other wildlife will be reviewed, and plans for the next day will be discussed.

 • All accommodation• Breakfasts and lunches• Ground transportation• Guides• All park, conservation and entrance fees• Gratuities